kineticatat/SpaceMovementVRExplorations/README.md

 Sensors:
 Perception Neuron Mocap:
 I got my original Perception Neuron 32 suit working, but it needs a hip socket replacement.
-I will work on that soon, as well as test my V2 suit.
+The V2 suit works perfectly, is easily plug and play.
+I am currently working on getting a battery pack to worth so it can be used untethered.
+Connecting to Unity is pretty easy using this: https://youtu.be/GPPMXcXvxDQ and this: https://support.neuronmocap.com/hc/en-us/articles/1260805842150-Live-Stream-data-into-Unity.
+I grabbed a basic mannequin from Mixamo and used that as the avatar: https://www.mixamo.com/#/

 MYO Sensor Band EMG:
 https://github.com/balandinodidonato/MyoToolkit/blob/master/Software%20for%20Thalmic%27s%20Myo%20armband.md